Epping Property

 PROPERTY PURCHASE CHECKLIST

-This list is not meant to be all inclusive as we could write an encyclopaedia.
+This list is not meant to be all-inclusive as we could write an encyclopaedia.
 It is intended to be a starting point from which one can take the necessary points.
-Over analysis could also lead to not concluding a transaction.
-In the current market where there is a huge demand for property investments, many aspects are overlooked in a rush to secure a property.
-We hope sellers will supply more substantial information in the future and that buyers will demand such.
+Over-analysis could also lead to not concluding a transaction.
+In the current market, where there is a massive demand for property investments, many aspects are overlooked in a rush to secure a property.
+We hope sellers will supply more important information and that buyers will demand such.

-Essential checks to be completed before the purchase of any Commercial, Retail or Industrial property.
+Essential checks are to be completed before the purchase of any Commercial, Retail or Industrial property.

 Property Name ………………………………………………….